Alfresco/docs-alfresco/transform-service/1.1/admin/index.md

 ### Can you share the Transform Service with multiple repositories

-This release will only support a single Alfresco Content Services repository instance.
-For example, if you have two or more separate Alfresco Content Services deployments (whether clustered or not), then each one will need to its own Transform Service instance.
+This release will only support a single Content Services repository instance.
+For example, if you have two or more separate Content Services deployments (whether clustered or not), then each one will need to its own Transform Service instance.

 ## Error handling in Transform Router